kartonfarkas/api_docs/source/suite/emails/email_data.rst

      - Comments
    * - id
      - int
-     - Internal ID of the email
+     - Internal ID of the email campaign
      -
    * - language
      - string
-     - Language of the email
+     - Language used in the email campaign
      -
    * - created
      - datetime
-     - Creation date of the email
+     - Creation date of the email campaign
      -
    * - name
      - string
-     - Name of the email
+     - Name of the email campaign
      -
    * - fromemail
      - string
-     - Email address of the sender
+     - Address the email shows as being sent from.
      -
    * - fromname
      - string
-     - Name of the sender
+     - Senders display name.
      -
    * - subject
      - string